 Last Thursday, December 13, 2012, I was coming up 84 to Hartford, had almost reached the point in the tangle of lanes where I knew I needed to get to the right to pick up 91 North.
 Had passed the Connecticut exits with their associations: Waterbury, where I once got fuel, drove off without removing my wallet from where it was resting on the car, and, miraculously, someone turned it in to the local police and I was able to pick it up intact from them.
 Newtown; I once stopped at an “easy-on easy-off” diner there late at night and had some really not-good lemon meringue pie.
-Meriden; that's where Ken, who I dated briefly, used to live.
+Meriden; where someone I once dated briefly, lived.

 It was almost rush-hour as I approached Hartford, a time/place continuum I try hard to avoid on this commute.
 There was more traffic than I prefer, but I’d still be on the other side of Hartford before it hit full spate.
 I changed lanes to position myself for the split to 91 North, braking slightly.

-time than it takes to write this account, I ran through the impossible odds of being able to end up at a service station without hitting anyone or anything, off an unknown exit, near rush hour, in downtown Hartford.
-I realized, "NO."
+Then, in far less time than it takes to write this account, I ran the impossible odds of being able to end up at a service station without hitting anyone or anything, from an unknown exit, near rush hour, in downtown Hartford.

 I was in the right lane.
 I pulled off onto the shoulder — narrow, but wide enough — and glided to a stop.
 Safely.

-The rest of the story — how I got home, the nice guys at Cameron’s Auto Service, David picking up the repaired crap car — does not really matter.
+The rest of the story — how I got home, the nice guys at Cameron’s Auto Service, who picked up the repaired crap car the next day— does not really matter.

 I can make no sense of any of this, on any level.
-While Rilke advises us to “be patient towards all that is unanswered in your heart, and learn to love the questions themselves,” there are some questions, the most profound and fundamental “why” questions, which are simply not lovable and towards which we cannot and perhaps should not and must not be patient.
+While Rilke advises us to “be patient towards all that is unanswered in your heart, and learn to love the questions themselves,” there are some questions, the most profound and fundamental “why” questions, which are not lovable.
+Towards which we cannot, should not, and must not be patient.

-But even if we could address these sorts of “whys” in the case of this massacre, even if we could alter the legislative and behavioral factors that led to Newtown — which will now forever bear the crosses of the murdered innocents, which will now forever twist the hearts of even those who casually pass the green and white sign announcing its exit off 84 — the bigger why remains.
+But even if we could address these sorts of “whys” in the case of this massacre, could alter the legislative, economic and behavioral factors that led to Newtown — which will now forever bear the crosses of these murdered innocents, which will now forever twist the hearts of even those who casually pass the green and white sign announcing its exit off 84 — the bigger why remains.

 Why are some saved and some lost?